Cleveland County Oklahoma assistance.

 Advice from lawyers

-Receive free legal aid from Legal Aid Services of Oklahoma.
+Receive free legal aid from the non-profit Legal Aid Services of Oklahoma.
 Call them at 405.360.6631.
 Lawyers provide free, high quality civil legal services and consultations to low income and elderly people in Oklahoma.
+The focus is on civil issues.
 Get free legal help for foreclosures, unemployment compensation, health concerns, and other civil matters.

 Get assistance for bills and expenses in Cleveland County Oklahoma

-In addition, Family Support Services provides a free food pantry, temporary housing, home buyer education, and family budget and debt counseling.
+- In addition, Family Support Services provides a free food pantry, temporary housing, home buyer education, and family budget as well as free debt counseling.
 Cleveland Oklahoma families can also get some medical care.
 Also gain access to Eye Glasses / Eye Exam Assistance as well as Prescription Assistance.
 This is mostly for kids and seniors, or find other sources of free eye exams.

 Call the Central Oklahoma Community Action Agency at (405) 275-6060.
 Additional social services and resources are available as well from the non-profit.
 Or click more community action programs.

-St Joseph SVDPS of Norman Oklahoma (phone (405) 701-3693) may be able to help the low income, working poor, and unemployed with some limited rent assistance, funds for utility bills, prescription medication assistance, and more.
+St Joseph SVDPS of Norman Oklahoma (phone (405) 701-3693) may be able to help the low income, working poor, and unemployed with some limited rent assistance.
+There is also a low cost thrift store, funds for utility bills, prescription medication assistance, and more.

 Mission Norman Inc. will provide at minimum rent assistance of $25.00 once a year.
 They will try to do more in a crisis.
 (405) 321-8880

-Cleveland County DHS - Provides financial assistance, including housing and utility help, and prescriptions + medical assistance to families and individuals who are considered low-income.
-Call (405) 573-8300.
+Cleveland County DHS or Department of Human Services - Provides financial assistance, including housing and utility help, and prescriptions.
+There is also free medical assistance as well as health insurance (such as Medicaid) to families and individuals who are considered low-income.
+Another government assistance program is TANF cash aid or welfare.

 Alameda Church of Christ -Provides partial utility bill assistance by appointment only.
 People with disconnections are prioritized.
 Click here for disconnection laws, or call the Norman Oklahoma agency at (405) 321-0788.